 Ha‘iku Valley, In the Past…

 Hawaiian families settled in the valley centuries ago, many related to the kahuna and to chiefs from the area.
-It was once home to an active flourishing Hawaiian community and many heiau (temples), where `akua (gods) were worshipped for agriculture and rain; farming, mo`olelo (story-telling), and where ali`i (chiefs) lived and worshipped.
+It was once home to an active flourishing Hawaiian community and many heiau (temples), where ʻakua (gods) were worshipped for agriculture and rain and where aliʻi (chiefs) lived and worshipped.

-With the coming of Westerners to the islands in the late 1700s, Haiku Valley was destined to feel the impact of change.
-Disease had decimated thousands of natives during the first few decades and again later in the 19th century.
-Undoubtedly, disease also touched the families of Haiku Valley.
-But life in Haiku remained relatively stable throughout the 1800-1900s, until the period just before the second world war.
+With the coming of Westerners to the islands in the late 1700s, Haʻiku Valley was destined to feel the impact of change.
+Disease decimated thousands of natives during the first few decades after contact and again later in the 19th century.
+Undoubtedly, disease also touched the families of Haʻiku Valley.
+However, life in the valley remained relatively stable throughout the 1800-1900s, until the period just before the second world war.

-When the military first came in, they built their facilities directly through several heiau and sacred sites.
-Yet they did benefit Haiku because they maintained the valley and kept it clear from many invasive plants until they closed down the station in 1997 to allow completion of H-3.
+When the military first moved in to the valley, they built their facilities directly through several heiau and sacred sites.
+Yet Haʻiku did benefit as they maintained the valley and kept it clear from many invasive plants.
+This continued until 1997when OMEGA closed to allow for the completion of the H-3 interstate.

-But with the construction of the H-3 freeway, the entire landscape of Haiku Valley became the focus of decades of struggle over the impact from the freeway on historic sites, burials and other cultural places in the valley.
+However, with the construction of the H-3, the entire landscape of Haʻiku Valley became the focus of decades of struggle over the impact from the freeway on historic sites, burials and other cultural places in the valley.

-Planning for the freeway began in the mid 1960s, when Hawaii’s congressional delegation first proposed it to achieve two objectives: connect two military bases, Pearl Harbor to the Marine Base at Mokapu; and provide constructions jobs for Hawaii’s workers.
+Planning for the freeway began in the mid 1960s, when Hawaiʻi’s congressional delegation first proposed it to achieve two objectives: connect two military bases (Pearl Harbor to the Marine Corps Base at Mokapu); and provide construction jobs for Hawaiʻi’s workers.
 It was a combination of political pork barrel politics and addressing what then was considered a “legitimate” Defense necessity.

-The proposed highway was not without its own challenges and obstacles through the history of its planning and construction.
+The proposed freeway was not without its own challenges and obstacles through the history of its planning and construction.
 During the 1970s, an environmental impact study (EIS) was required by the federal government to find out how the highway would affect the areas through which it would run.
-What became most controversial, at that point, was which valley would the highway go through on the Honolulu side of the Ko`olau.
-The state proposed going through Moanalua Valley, which raised a lot of opposition from people concerned about cultural things in that valley.
-At the same time, Windward residents became concerned about the potential effects of the highway on their community, especially development that could come with the building of this new road.
+What became most controversial was which valley would the highway go through on the Honolulu side of the Koʻolau.
+The state proposed going through Moanalua Valley, which raised a lot of opposition from people concerned with cultural sites in that valley.
+At the same time, Windward residents became concerned about the potential effects of the freeway on their community, especially development that could come with the building of this new road.

-After a prolonged battle over Moanalua Valley, the state then proposed several alternative routes through Nu`uanu, Kalihi, South and North Halawa Valleys.
-Ultimately, it was decided that they would build the road through North Halawa Valley, tunneling through the mountains and going through Haiku Valley on the Windward side.
+After a prolonged battle over Moanalua Valley, the state then proposed several alternative routes through Nuʻuanu, Kalihi, South and North Halawa Valleys.
+Ultimately, it was decided that they would build the road through North Halawa Valley, tunneling through the mountains and going through Haʻiku Valley.